Dead Tooth In Denver

 When your mouth is healthy, the area around your teeth is free of gingivitis (gum inflammation) and periodontitis (gum disease).
 But poor dental hygiene can lead to a build-up of plaque and tartar, which can irritate your gums, cause inflammation, and eventually lead to tooth decay or decay and death.

+An injury to your teeth or jaw can result in a knocked-out, cracked, or chipped tooth.
+The nerve may die if blood flow is cut off from the pulp chamber for long enough.
 A dead tooth can become infected and cause abscesses, which are collections of pus at the end of the roots of the teeth or in the gums.
 If left untreated, abscesses can cause serious complications, including spreading the infection to other areas of your head and neck or even your brain.

 If the filling is large and close to the nerve, this may cause the nerve to die and become a dead tooth.
 This is one of the most common causes of it.

-Does a Dead Tooth Cause Pain?
+Is a Dead Tooth Always Painful?

 A dead tooth is usually painless when the blood supply is completely dead.
 When the tooth dies due to injury or disease, the tissues inside it break down, decompose and become infected.
 This causes swelling and pressure, which pushes on the tooth’s nerve and causes pain.
 The body also reacts to this infection with inflammation, which can cause pain in other parts of the mouth.
 Pain caused by it can be mild or severe, depending on its severity.

-How Long Can a Dead Tooth Stay in Your Mouth?
+How Long Can You Keep a Dead Tooth?

 Our expert dentists at Denver believe that if the tooth is mobile or becomes mobile due to an injury and can’t be stabilized with splinting or other treatments, it will eventually fall out.
+If the tooth has remained stable, however, it could stay in your mouth indefinitely, though there are several reasons why you might want to get rid of it sooner rather than later.

 Root canal treatment involves removing the infected pulp, cleaning and disinfecting the canals, and filling and sealing them.
 Your first appointment at DICC, Denver, will remove the infected pulp.
 The root canals are cleaned and disinfected, then filled and sealed with gutta-percha.
 A post may need to be placed to help support the tooth.
 A crown is then placed to protect the tooth from fractures and restore it fully.

 Our dentists may also suggest tooth extraction or removal for your dead tooth.
 If one of your teeth is no longer functional — and it’s causing problems — our dentist might recommend removing it.
+Tooth replacement options include dental implants, bridges, partial dentures, or complete dentures.

 To keep your teeth and gums healthy, here are some tips that will help you avoid a dead tooth: